ryangreenio/personal/pages/contact.md

   order: 5
 ---

 Fancy a chat?
-Looknig to hire me?
+Looking to hire me?

-Lets chat!
+Let's chat!